Ads

-One of the differences between a helicopter and a fixed-wing aircraft is the main source of lift.
+One of the primary differences between a helicopter and a fixed-wing aircraft is the source of lift.
 The fixed-wing aircraft derives its lift from a fixed airfoil surface while the helicopter derives lift from a rotating airfoil called the rotor.

 During hovering flight in a no-wind condition, the tip-path plane is horizontal, that is, parallel to the ground.
 Lift and thrust act straight up; weight and drag act straight down.
 The sum of the lift and thrust forces must equal the sum of the weight and drag forces in order for the helicopter to hover.